magma/magma/experimental/cloudstrapper/README.md

     via Terraform

   - Validate Orchestrator deployment by following the verification steps in https://magma.github.io/magma/docs/orc8r/deploy_install

+## 5. Data Plane
+  The agw playbooks instantiate a site and configure gateways in it.
+The design includes two key variables - SiteName (to uniquely identify an edge site) and GatewayName (to uniquely identify a gateway within an edge site).
+A single site can host multiple gateways and each gateway is associated to one site.
+While creating the gateway, the SiteName and GatewayName variable are used.

+  Default variable files are available in the varSite<SiteName>.yaml for sites and varGateway<GatewayName>.yaml for individual gateways from roles/agw-infra/vars/ directory.
+Newer gateways and sites can also be added following the same format.

+  Prerequisites: AGW AMI available and the value specified in 'awsAgwAmi' in cluster.yaml file.
+If you do not have an AGW AMI file already, please refer to Section 5.1 below to generate an AMI.

+  Tunables: (in var/opts)
+    cluster.yaml:
+      agwAgwRegion: Region where Gateway is deployed
+      awsAgwAz: Availability zone within aforesaid Region
+      awsAgwAmi: AMI ID of AGW AMI in the region, used to deploy in-region or edge gateways
+      orc8rDomainName: Domain name to be used to attach this gateway defaults.yaml:
+      dirSecretsLocal: Local directory with rootCA.pem file

+  - Provision the underlying infrastructure and the gateways

+    agw-provision: provisions a site with VPC, subnets, gateway, routing tables and one AGW Command:
+    ```
+    ansible-playbook agw-provision.yaml -e "idSite=<SiteName>" -e "idGw=<GatewayIdentifier>" [ --tags createNet,createGw,attachIface ]
+    ```
+    Example:
+    ```
+    ansible-playbook agw-provision.yaml -e "idSite=MenloPark" -e "idGw=AgwA" [ --tags createNet createGw attachIface ]
+    ```

+  - A site needs to be added only once.
+After a site is up, multiple gatways can be individually provisioned by skipping the createNet tag as laid out below
+    ```
+    ansible-playbook agw-provision.yaml -e "idSite=<SiteName>" -e "idGw=<GatewayIdentifier>" --tags createGw,attachIface
+    ```

+    Example:
+    ```
+    ansible-playbook agw-provision.yaml -e "idSite=MenloPark" -e "idGw=AgwB" --tags createGw,attachIface
+    ```

+  - After the gateway has been provisioned, configure the gateway to attach it to an Orchestrator instance.
+The orchstrator information is picked up from 'cluster.yaml' file

+    agw-configure: configures the AGW to include controller information Command:
+    ```
+    ansible-playbook agw-configure.yaml -i <DynamicInventoryFile> -e "agw=tag_Name_<SiteId><GatewayId>" -u admin
+    ```
+    Example:

+    ```
+    ansible-playbook agw-configure.yaml -i ~/magma-experimental/files/common_instance_aws_ec2.yaml -e "agw=tag_Name_MenloParkAgwA" -u admin
+    ```
+    Proceed to add gateway to Orchestrator using NMS.

+  - Result: AWS components created, AGW provisioned, configured and connected to Orchestrator

+### 5.1 For users who do not have access to an AGW AMI.
+Optional CI/CD

+  - Prerequisite: Debian Stretch AMI with 4.9.0.9 kernel with AMI id.
+  - Tunables (in roles/vars):
+    build.yaml:
+      buildDebianAmi: AMI ID of Base Debian Stretch 4.9.0.9 image
+      buildAgwAmiName: Name of the AGW AMI, used to label AMI
+      buildGwTagName: Tag to be used for the AGW Devops instance, used to filter instance defaults.yaml:
+      keyHost: Name of *.pem file available from <dirInenvtory>, such as ~/magma-experimental/files

+  - build-provision: Setup AGW devops build instance using default security group, Bootkey using a a AGW compliant image (Debian 4909).
+This AMI value is specified in the build.yaml file as
+    'buildDebianAmi'.
+    ```
+    ansible-playbook build-provision.yaml --tags devopsAgw,inventory
+    ```

+ - ami-configure: Configure AMI for AGW by configuring base AMI image with AGW packages and building OVS.
+    ```
+    ansible-playbook ami-configure.yaml -i <DynamicInventoryFile> -e "aminode=tag_Name_<buildGwTagName>" -u admin
+    ```
+    Example:
+    ```
+    ansible-playbook ami-configure.yaml -i ~/magma-experimental/files/common_instance_aws_ec2.yaml -e "aminode=tag_Name_buildAgw" -u admin
+    ```

+  - ami-init: Snapshot the AMI instance
+    ```
+    ansible-playbook ami-init.yaml
+    ```

+  - Result: AGW AMI created and ready to be used for AGW in-region or Snowcone deployments.

 ## Known Issues, Best Practices & Expected Behavior